 - 1 teaspoon salt

-- ½ cup + 2 tbsp milk for dairy-free, use a neutral tasting plant milk such as almond milk
+- ½ cup + 2 tbsp milk for dairy-free, use a neutral plant milk such as almond milk

 - ½ cup + 2 tbsp neutral cooking oil I used canola oil